Toni Kukoč: Personal life

 Kukoč and his wife, Renata, purchased their Highland Park home, just after arriving in Chicago, in 1993.
+They are both American citizens.
 After undergoing hip replacement surgery in 2009, he now plays at least one round of golf daily, and won Croatia's national amateur golf championship in 2011.
 His son, Marin, played for Highland Park High School's varsity basketball team, and then enrolled at the University of Pennsylvania.
 His daughter, Stela, played college volleyball at Miami University in Oxford, Ohio.